Zordid/adventofcode-kotlin-2025/README.md

 My solutions to the ingenious Advent Of Code[^aoc] by Eric Wastl.

-This is my eighth year of Advent of Code coding in a row - my body gets trained again to get up at 5:45 in the morning for almost a month... the addiction is real!
+This is my ninth year of Advent of Code coding in a row - my body gets trained again to get up at 5:45 in the morning for almost a month... the addiction is real!
 This year even more coders are saving Christmas using Kotlin - thanks to JetBrains' support and their cool content!
 Thx, [Sebi][sebi]